Some of the most vulnerable and integral cable sections and rods on the new $6.5 billion San Francisco-Oakland Bay Bridge are rusting.

 But a Sacramento Bee investigation found that inside one of the chambers, where the suspension cable is attached, the cable strands and rods show rust.
 Lab tests confirm the rust, alarming independent engineering experts who warn of severe long-term implications.
 They urge the California Department of Transportation to move quickly to fix the problem.

 Experts said that if corrosion worsens, it will lead to structural damage well ahead of the planned 150-year service life of the bridge.
-Among The Bee’s key findings:• Laboratory tests of corrosion residue from two locations inside one chamber confirmed steel rust in addition to salt deposits, which accelerate corrosion.
+Among The Bee’s key findings:

 “The implications are structural – and very serious,” said Astaneh, referring to the lifespan of the bridge.“This bridge is fracture critical, which means if any important element of this bridge fails ... the bridge is going to collapse.”